-9 Forestry Commission (2017).
+11 Forestry Commission (2017).
 The UK Forestry Standard: The Government's Approach to Sustainable Forestry, Forestry Commission, Edinburgh.

 The location of turbines and infrastructure is heavily influenced by environmental constraints and technical considerations, e.g. sensitive habitats, wind capture, ground conditions, etc. The final location of turbines and infrastructure takes the various site constraints into consideration.
-Land management requirements associated with the proposed construction of the proposed Development would also be incorporated into the forestry proposals, where appropriate.
+Land management requirements associated with the construction of the proposed Development would also be incorporated into the forestry proposals, where appropriate.

 The proposed Development felling programme would largely be driven by technical constraints.
 Within forests and woodlands, areas of crop may require to be felled to accommodate the construction and operation of the proposed Development.
 In this case taking into account technical and environmental constraints a 2.5 ha (90 m radius) keyhole was adopted around each turbine location within woodland for construction, operation and environmental mitigation.
 There would be an area of additional disturbance at each turbine location over and above the keyhole which would be required to accommodate the infrastructure required for the erection of the proposed turbines in this case.
 A 10 m buffer will be applied around each item of infrastructure, in addition to the area required for the infrastructure.
-An indicative 30 m corridor has been applied to all roads to be used for turbine delivery and construction.
-Please refer to Chapter 3 of the EIA Report.
+An indicative 30 m corridor has been applied to all roads to be used for turbine delivery and construction purposes.
+This would be reviewed at the detailed design stage post consent and prior to construction.
+Please refer to Chapter 4 Development Description which contains information on all the infrastructure elements.